rurban/gsl/doc/linalg.rst

    Algorithm 3.4.1), combined with a recursive algorithm based on Level 3 BLAS (Peise and Bientinesi, 2016).

+   The functions return :macro:`GSL_SUCCESS` for non-singular matrices.
+   If the matrix is singular, the factorization is still completed, and the functions return an integer :math:`k \in [1, MIN(M,N)]` such that :math:`U(k,k) = 0`.
+In this case, :math:`U` is singular and the decomposition should not be used to solve linear systems.

 .. index:: linear systems, solution of

 .. function:: int gsl_linalg_LU_solve (const gsl_matrix * LU, const gsl_permutation * p, const gsl_vector * b, gsl_vector * x)